Sign up for our newsletter

 --William Robinson in English Flower Garden

 In 1832, Thomas Coulter collected this species, presumably in the San Luis Rey River valley.
 Later In 1845, William Harvey, who introduced many of Coulter's collected plants collected to botanists in Europe and America, wanted to name the genus after him.
-However, another plant already bore his name, so he gave the genus name, Romneya, in honor of Coulter's friend, Reverend T. Romney Robinson, an astronomer, and the species name, coulteri, to honor Coulter.
-The common name, Matilija poppy (pronounced ma-TIL-i-ha or ma-til-EE-ha) is named after Chief Matilija of the Chumash Tribe.
+However, another plant already bore his name, so he called the genus Romneya in honor of Coulter's friend, Reverend T. Romney Robinson, an astronomer, and the species name, coulteri, to honor Coulter.
+The common name, Matilija poppy (pronounced ma-TIL-i-ha or ma-til-EE-ha), is named after Chief Matilija of the Chumash Tribe.

-In the stalk, there is a clear to yellowish liquid substance that the Cahuilla used to drink.
+The stalk has a clear to yellowish liquid substance that the Cahuilla used to drink.
 The plant is used medicinally for skin and gum problems and stomach upset.
-The Chumash people believed the petals of the flower were made from the soul of a maiden, who died of a broken heart.
-Their Chumash gods transformed her into the pure white petal.
+The Chumash people believed the flower petals were made from the soul of a maiden who died of a broken heart.
+Their Chumash gods transformed her into a pure white petal.

 Photographed in author's garden.